 Several decades ago, the name Alice Guy Blaché meant … nothing.

-The French-born pioneer filmmaker was as forgotten – and deemed as irrelevant and unworthy of attention – as the vast majority of those who, regardless of gender, nationality, or what-have-you, made movies during the first couple of decades of the 20th century.
+The pioneer filmmaker (born on July 1, 1873, in the Parisian suburb of Saint-Mandé) was as forgotten – and deemed as irrelevant and unworthy of attention – as the vast majority of those who, regardless of gender, nationality, or what-have-you, made movies during the first couple of decades of the 20th century.
 D.W.
 Griffith, the director of the first American blockbuster, The Birth of a Nation, and comedy names like Mack Sennett and Charles Chaplin were among the rare exceptions.

 Early 21st-century resurgence

-Ironically, after decades of obscurity – and more than half a century after her death at age 94 in 1968 – the name Alice Guy Blaché is probably better known these days than at any time since the 1920s.
+Ironically, after decades of obscurity the name Alice Guy Blaché is probably better known these days – more than half a century after her death at age 94 in 1968 – than at any time since the 1920s.

-Yet let’s not forget that a few decades earlier there was The Memoirs of Alice Guy Blaché, first published in French in the mid-1970s and about a decade later in English, translated by Alice Guy’s daughter and daughter-in-law, Simone and Roberta Blaché, and edited by film historian Anthony Slide, whose extensive literary output in the last six decades includes The Silent Feminists (in which Alice Guy Blaché is also discussed), The Encyclopedia of Vaudeville, Inside the Hollywood Fan Magazine, and the recently published anthology The Truth at Twenty-Four Frames per Second.
+Yet let’s not forget that a few decades earlier there was The Memoirs of Alice Guy Blaché, first published in French in the mid-1970s and about a decade later in English, translated by Alice Guy’s daughter and daughter-in-law, Simone and Roberta Blaché, and edited by film historian Anthony Slide, whose extensive literary output in the last 60 years includes The Silent Feminists (in which Alice Guy Blaché is also discussed), The Encyclopedia of Vaudeville, Inside the Hollywood Fan Magazine, and the recent anthology The Truth at Twenty-Four Frames per Second.

 New & improved Memoirs

-In spring 2022, The Memoirs of Alice Guy Blaché is getting a welcome relaunch (Rowman & Littlefield website).
-The updated version features the following:
+This spring, an updated version of The Memoirs of Alice Guy Blaché is being published by Rowman & Littlefield (website).
+It features the following:

 - A “complete” filmography compiled by Anthony Slide (the American titles) and Francis Lacassin (the French titles).
 The latter explains that most of Alice Guy Blaché’s French movies – a sizable chunk of these consisting of blink-and-they-are-over shorts – were made at a time when directors didn’t get screen credit.

-- A letter penned by Olga Petrova, a stage star who supposedly changed her mind about motion pictures after watching two of her collaborations with Alice Guy Blaché from the mid-1910s, The Tigress (Petrova’s feature debut) and The Heart of a Painted Woman.
+- A letter penned by Olga Petrova, a stage star who is supposed to have changed her mind about motion pictures after watching two of her collaborations with Alice Guy Blaché from the mid-1910s, The Tigress (Petrova’s feature debut) and The Heart of a Painted Woman.

 - Several essays, including one by the filmmaker herself.